Classification of tight regular polyhedra: Tight non-orientably regular polyhedra

+Let us show how this can happen. \cref{fix-all-verts} showed that, if $\calP$ is orientably regular and if some $\varphi \in \langle \s_2 \rangle$ fixes one neighbor of $v$, then $\varphi$ fixes every vertex.
+However, this need not be true in the non-orientable case.
+In particular, consider a polyhedron with double edges and with $\varphi = \s_2^{q/2}$.
+Then it can happen that $\varphi$ acts as a rotation at $v$ but as a reflection through one of its neighbors $u$.
+This is illustrated in Figure \ref{fig:RotRef}, where the two flags labeled $\Psi$ are identified, and $\varphi$ maps flag $\Phi$ into flag $\Psi$ by a half-turn around $v$, but also by a reflection by a vertical line through $u$.
+This gives us a polyhedron with double edges, even though $\langle \s_2 \rangle$ is core-free.

 Examples of this situation are the duals of the polyhedra with automorphism groups $\Delta(4,q)_{2,1,3,2}$ for any $q$ divisible by $3$.
-It is easy to see that in the polyhedron with group $\Delta(4,q)_{2,1,3,2}$, each square face shares opposite edges with another square, implying that the dual has double edges.
+The representation as maps of these polyhedra for $q\in \{3,6,9\}$ are shown in Figure \ref{fig:Grek} (see for example \cite{grek} for earlier appearance of these polyhedra as maps on surfaces).
+It is easy to see that in the polyhedron with group $\Delta(4,q)_{2,1,3,2}$, each square face shares opposite edges with another square, as shown in the upper part of Figure \ref{fig:Grek}.
+This implies that the dual has double edges.
 On the other hand, it is easy to verify that $\langle \sigma_1 \rangle$ is core-free in $\Delta(4,q)_{2,1,3,2}$.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}

 \ \\ Gabe Cunningham \\ {\em University of Massachusetts Boston \\ Boston, Massachusetts. \\ e-mail: }{\tt gabriel.cunningham@gmail.com}